Category - Boilers

 If you don’t have the money to buy a new boiler outright, don’t worry.
 At BOXT, we have a wide range of finance options* available to help you spread the cost of your new energy efficient boiler over a period of months or even years.

-Or, with BOXT Life, our industry-first boiler subscription service, you can get a new boiler installed with unlimited servicing, repairs and replacements from as little as £35 per month.
+Or, with BOXT Life, our all-in-one boiler plan, you can get a new boiler installed with unlimited servicing, repairs and replacements from as little as £32 per month.

 *Finance available subject to status.
 Terms and conditions apply.